Top Blackmail and Extortion Lawyers

 Gregory is a senior associate and solicitor advocate advising a wide range of clients on all aspects of litigation, private client, reputation and privacy.
 He has experience in the English High Court, Court of Appeal and Supreme Court, as well as with overseas litigation and enforcement, often dealing with lawyers and advisers in different jurisdictions.

 Alanah is a senior associate in our reputation and privacy department.
 She has extensive expertise advising on a range of reputational risk matters, including defamation, IP and sports related cases.
-Alanah advises a wide range of high profile and high net worth clients, including senior executives, sport stars, celebrities and politicians.
+Alanah advises a wide range of high profile and high net worth clients, including senior executives, sport stars, politicians, cosmetic doctors and surgeons.

-*Foreign Qualified, Admitted in Australia only (practising under direct supervision of an authorised member of the Solicitors profession in England and Wales)
+*Foreign Qualified, Admitted in New South Wales, Australia only (practising under direct supervision of an authorised member of the Solicitors profession in England and Wales)